Academany/softacademy-handbook/08_bootcamp.md

 # Bootcamp

-Each year a bootcamp will be held as an intensive course for interested instructors planning to teach the Soft Fabrication Academy at their Lab.
+Each year a bootcamp will be held as an intensive course for interested instructors planning to teach the Textile Fabrication Academy at their Lab.

 ## Training Program